 Field Description SETTLEMENTDATE The five-minute period ending at the date and time shown.
 All times are market time (AEST).
 DUID The dispatchable unit identifier(s) at the transmission connection point where the local price adjustment is being measured.
 DUIDs are provided in preference to transmission connection points because they are more widely understood.
 Note that if a scheduled generator and a scheduled load are located at the same connection point their local price adjustments will be the same size but opposite signs.
-LOCAL_PRICE_ADJUSTMENT The mis-pricing adjustment calculated using formula (1) in this document.
-LOCALLY_CONSTRAINED A key to indicate that nature of the binding network constraint(s) that are causing mis-pricing: 0 = no network constraints are binding 1 = at least one system normal constraint is binding and no outage constraints are binding 2 = at least one outage constraint is binding Note that if no network constraints are binding the local price adjustment would be zero because all marginal values would be zero.
-AEMO no longer publishes mis-pricing data when the local price adjustment is zero.
+LOCAL_PRICE_ADJUSTMENT The sum of the constraint marginal value mulitiplied by the constraint coefficient for all binding constraints containing this DUID.
+Please note that this has the opposite sign to the mis-pricing adjustment in formula (1) in this document.
+LOCALLY_CONSTRAINED A key to indicate that nature of the binding network constraint(s) that are causing mis-pricing: 0 = no network constraints are binding 1 = at least one system normal constraint is binding and no outage constraints are binding 2 = at least one outage constraint is binding